symfony/flex/README.md

     <img src="https://symfony.com/logos/symfony_black_02.svg">
 </a></p>

-**WARNING** Symfony Flex is alpha software; it can delete some of your files, use a source code management tool.
+**WARNING** Symfony Flex is alpha software; use it at your own risk, protect your code with a source code management tool.

 [Symfony][1] Flex helps developers create Symfony applications, from the most simple micro-style projects to the more complex ones with dozens of